10-3-pursuit/video-game-data-capture/readme.md

 Data that represents the `gamesArray` parameter is located in the `data` folder.<br /> **Please do not hard code data in your functions!**

 Start with the `findGamesByGenre` question, which we will go over in class.
 If you have time leftover, or in your spare time, complete the `getGameDetails` function.

+**Study the data first, before attempting to complete your functions**

 --------------